mwiatrzyk/modelity/docs/source/guide.rst

 The **model_prevalidator** hook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create model prevalidator, :func:`modelity.model.model_prevalidator` decorator must be used.
+To create model prevalidator, :func:`modelity.hooks.model_prevalidator` decorator must be used.

 This hook is executed during validation, for the model it was declared in, and